emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ## Remove unneccessary folders

-I will walk you through the bare minimum to generate a basic website.
+I will walk you through the bare minimums to generate a basic website.
 Most of the folders that come with the "new site" command are not neccessary for our needs.

 Go ahead and delete: **archetypes**, **data**, **themes**, and **static** from our "my-site" folder.
 You should end up with this: